byuu/byuu.org/byuu/README.md

 byuu added less-accurate, high-performance scanline renderers for many of the emulation cores in higan
-(like bsnes' optional high-performance mode), and an alternitave, bsnes-style user-interface.
+(like bsnes' optional high-performance mode), and an alternative, bsnes-style user-interface.

 Builds of v108 with both the bsnes-style scanline renderers and the bsnes-style UI were released under the project name "byuu",